plexus/arnebrasseur.net/source/2015-10-19-Exploring-Ruby-Macros.md

 This is probably the most contentious case to discuss.
 Your macro based solution may seem pure genius, but will you still be able to follow it in a few weeks or months?
 How about your colleagues?

-It wouldn't be the first lisp programmer to throw away their tangled mess of macros and start over with good old reliable functions.
+It wouldn't be the first LISP programmer to throw away their tangled mess of macros and start over with good old reliable functions.
 With great power comes a great ability to screw up.

 ## Conclusion